qiuyue1993/Notes/Environment-Vision-Language/Mid level visual representations for learning visuomotor policies.md

 - For each task and environment, conduct a hyperparameter search optimized for the *scratch* baseline and reuse it for every feature

 ### Baselines
+*Tabula Rasa (Scratch) Learning*
+- Trains the agent from scratch.
+Receives the raw RGB images as input and uses a randomly **initialized AtariNet tower**

+*Blind Intelligent Actor*
+- Similiar with *Scratch*, except that the visual input is a fixed image and does not depend on the state of the environment

+*Random Nonlinear Projections*
+- Identical to using *mid-level* features, except that the encoder network is randomly initialized and then frozen

+*Pixels as Features*
+- Identical to using *mid-level* features, except that they downsample the input image to the same size as the features and use it as the feature

+*Random Actions*
+- Uniformly randomly samples from the action space

+*SOTA Feature Learning*
+- Dynamic modeling
+- Curiosity
+- DARLA
+- ImageNet pretraining

 ### Experimental results on hypothesis testing
+#### Hypothesis 1: Sample Complexity Results
+- For each of the active tasks, several feature-based agents learn significantly faster than *scratch*
+- Policy trained with object classification recognizes and converges on the navigation target, but fails to cover the entire space in exploration
+- Distance estimation features only help the agent cover nearly the entire space in exploration, but fail in navigation

+#### Hypothesis 2: Generalization Results

+#### Hypothesis 3: Rank Reversal Results